fbpx

 What is a slip and fall accident?

-A “Slip and fall” is a type of personal injury claim where someone trips, slips, or falls on another person’s property because of a dangerous condition.
-The dangerous condition can be anything.
-Some common examples include:
+A “Slip and fall” is a type of premises liability personal injury claim where someone trips, slips, or falls on another person’s property because of a dangerous condition.
+One classic example is a freshly mopped floor without a rope or warning sign.

 • Stairs with loose or missing handrails